-You can buy a 3-day Alabama fishing license for $15.80 if you’re a resident or $37.00 for nonresidents (the nonresident option covers up to five people) and it’s valid for exactly 72 hours from purchase.
-You’ll need to carry a printed or digital copy while fishing, follow species size and bag limits, and obtain any required saltwater endorsements; discounts exist for disabled anglers and certain veterans.
+You can buy a 3-day Alabama fishing license for $37.00 for nonresidents (the nonresident option covers up to five people) and it’s valid for exactly 72 hours from purchase.
+You’ll need to carry a printed or digital copy while fishing, follow species size and bag limits, and obtain any required saltwater endorsements.
+Discounts exist for disabled anglers and certain veterans.
 Continue for purchase steps and compliance details.

 What Is a 3-Day Fishing License in Alabama?

-While visiting Alabama, you can buy a 3-Day Fishing License that lets you fish for exactly 72 hours from the time of purchase, providing a short-term, regulatory-compliant alternative to an annual permit.
+While visiting Alabama, you can buy a 3-Day Fishing License that lets you fish for exactly 72 hours from the time of purchase.
+It provides a short-term option that follows state rules.

 Visiting Alabama?
 Buy a 3‑Day Fishing License — valid for exactly 72 hours from purchase, a short-term alternative to an annual permit

-The 3-Day option applies to freshwater or saltwater fishing depending on the specific license type you choose, so confirm species and waterbody coverage before you cast.
+The 3-Day option works for freshwater or saltwater fishing based on the type you pick.
+Check species and water coverage before you start.

-Purchase is available online or through designated local agents, and you must carry proof of the active license while fishing to avoid penalties.
+Buy it online or from local agents.
+Carry proof of the license while fishing to avoid penalties.

 Who Is Eligible for a 3-Day Trip License?

-You’re eligible for the $37 3-Day Trip License if you’re 16 or older and meet Alabama residency rules, with the same fee applying to non-residents and qualifying non-resident college students.
+You’re eligible for the $37 3-Day Trip License if you’re 16 or older and meet Alabama residency rules.
+The same fee applies to non-residents and qualifying non-resident college students.

-The license covers multiple family members fishing together and is valid for 72 hours from purchase, so verify your travel dates and group composition when applying.
+The license covers multiple family members fishing together.
+It is valid for 72 hours from purchase.
+Verify your travel dates and group when applying.

-Check exemption lists and residency documentation requirements to ascertain you meet regulatory criteria before buying.
+Check exemption lists and residency documentation to make sure you meet the criteria before buying.

 Eligibility by Residency

-Because Alabama issues 3-day fishing licenses to both residents and non-residents, you’ll need to match your residency status and age to the correct fee and rule set before you fish:
+Alabama issues 3-day fishing licenses to non-residents.
+Residents have different options.
+Match your residency status and age to the right fee and rules before you fish:

 - residents 65+ are exempt,